fuxoft/fxmasm/MUSIC_FORMAT.md

 This VIB definition, when used to play e.g. note 40 (C), produces the notes 40, 44 and 47 in rapid (infinite) succession, which is the C Major chord (C, E, G).

-In TONE mode, positive values increase the note and negative values decrease the note number (i.e. the opposite of FREQ mode).
+In TONE mode, positive values increase the note and negative values decrease the note number (i.e. the opposite of the default `FREQ` mode).

 ### FREQ

-Changes the current VIB mode from TONE back to the default behavior.
+Changes the current VIB mode from `TONE` back to the default behavior.

 > Note: In the `TONE` mode, each frequency played corresponds to "pure" semitone, regardless of what previous `FREQ` glides happened with the current note.
 The combinations of `TONE` and `FREQ` in a single VIB definition can be used for some very advanced tricks (see the specific song source files).